jacinchan/A-star_Npuzzle/README.md

 # astar_npuzzle
-using a star to search solutions to npuzzle problem
+I used A* algorithm to search solutions to npuzzle problem two heuristic functions were used: Manhattan distance and misplace count